Modules over relative monads for syntax and semantics: 2--Signatures and their Representations

+We would like to express such a rule through a suitable inequation.
+In our formalism, abstraction and application are considered as morphisms of modules (cf.\ Ex.\ \ref{ex:ulcb_constructor_mod_mor}), and so is substitution (cf.\ Def.\ \ref{ex:subst}).
+This suggest to define (in)equations over a 1--signature $S$ as \emph{parallel pairs} of module morphisms, indexed by representations of $S$.
+Put differently, an (in)equation associates a parallel pair of module morphisms to any representation of $S$. \textcite{journals/corr/abs-0704-2900} specify equations through such pairs of (indexed) module morphisms over (plain) monads.
+We adapt their definition to our use of \emph{relative} monads and modules over such monads.
+Afterwards we simply interpret a pair of half--equations as \emph{inequation} rather than equation.

-\begin{definition}[Category of Half--Equations, \cite{journals/corr/abs-0704-2900}] Let $S$ be a signature.
-An \emph{$S$--module} $U$ is a functor from the category of representations of $S$ to the category of modules $\LMod (\Delta,\PS)$ commuting with the forgetful functor to the category of relative monads over $\Delta$.
+\begin{definition}[Category of Half--Equations] Let $S$ be a signature.
+An \emph{$S$--module} $U$ is a functor from the category of representations of $S$ to the category of modules $\LMod (\Delta,\PS)$ commuting with the forgetful functor to the category of relative monads on $\Delta$:

 We define a morphism of $S$--modules to be a natural transformation which becomes the identity when composed with the forgetful functor.
 We call these morphisms \emph{half--equations}.
-These definitions yield a category which we call the category of $S$--modules (or the category of half--equations).
+The collection of $S$--modules and their morphisms yield a category which we call the category of $S$--modules (or the category of half--equations). \end{definition}

-We sometimes write for the value of an $S$--module at the representation $R$ and the set $X$.
+\begin{remark} Objects of $\LMod(\Delta,\PS)$ are pairs of a monad $P$ on $\Delta:\Set\to\PO$ and a $P$--module $M$.
+Given an $S$--module $U$, we sometimes write $U(R)$ for the second component of $U(R)$, i.e.\ for the module over the monad (underlying the representation) $R$, see for instance Rem.\ \ref{rem:half_equation_comm}.
+We also write for the value of an $S$--module at the representation $R$ and the set $X$.
 Similarly, for a half--equation $\alpha : U \to V$ we write